AET-DevOps25/team-continuous-disappointment/documents/description.md

 ## Integration of Generative AI

 Generative AI is integrated meaningfully through a dedicated LLM microservice developed in Python.
-This service processes user inputs in natural language, generates new recipes, modifies existing recipes according to user constraints (e.g., dietary preferences), and provides personalized meal suggestions.
+This service processes user inputs in natural language, generates recipes based on the provided ingredients, modifies existing recipes according to user needs, and provides meal suggestions.
 The use of GenAI enhances the user experience by offering creative, context-aware, and highly adaptable culinary solutions.

 ## Functional Scenarios